The Colony Room Club: 1948–1979 Muriel Belcher

 In 1948, Muriel Belcher secured a 3pm-to-11pm drinking licence for The Colony Room Club as a private members club (public houses had to close at 2.30pm).
 The room was operated by Belcher from that year until her death in 1979.

 Francis Bacon was a founding member, walking in the day after it opened.
 He was "adopted" by Belcher who called him "Daughter", and gave him free drinks and £10 a week to bring in friends and rich patrons.

 The club was located in a tiny first-floor room in Dean Street, Soho, and was notorious for its decor as well as its clientele.
 Originally smartly decorated in a colonial style, it was repainted in the 1950s; its green walls became famous.
 Members described the staircase that led to the establishment as foul-smelling and flanked by dustbins, and talked of "going up the dirty stairs".

 The club played an important role in Soho society.
 Members in Belcher's time also included Daniel Farson; Michael Andrews; John Deakin; and Henrietta Moraes, whose portrait by Bacon sold for £21.3 million in February 2012.

 Belcher's open attitude towards sexuality attracted many gay men to the club, many of them brought there by her Jamaican girlfriend, Carmel.
 Belcher had a knack for attracting or discovering interesting and colourful people, and the patronage of men such as George Melly and Francis Bacon helped to establish the Colony Room Club's close-knit community.
 Bacon's friend Lady Rose McLaren was a habituée of the club in her London days.

 According to the Museum of London website, "The Colony Room was one of many drinking clubs in Soho.
 The autocratic and temperamental owner Muriel Belcher created an ambiance which suited those who thought of themselves as misfits or outsiders".
 Belcher has been described as "an imperious lesbian with a fondness for insulting banter".
 George Melly said of her, "Muriel was a benevolent witch, who managed to draw in all London's talent up those filthy stairs.
 She was like a great cook, working with the ingredients of people and drink.
 And she loved money."

 1979–1994 Ian Board

 After Belcher's death in 1979, the club was passed to her long-time barman Ian Board (known as "Ida"), who held it until his death in 1994.
 Brian Patten described the Colony Room Club as "a small urinal full of fractious old geezers bitching about each other".
 For Molly Parkin, the club was "a character-building glorious hellhole.
 Everyone left their careers at the roadside before clambering the stairs and plunging into questionable behaviour".

-Clive Jennings says of regular clientele such as Jeffrey Barnard that "the lethal triangle of The French, The Coach & Horses and The Colony were the staging points of the Dean Street shuffle, with occasional forays into other joints such as The Gargoyle or the Mandrake ...
+Clive Jennings says of regular clientele such as Jeffrey Bernard that "the lethal triangle of The French, The Coach & Horses and The Colony were the staging points of the Dean Street shuffle, with occasional forays into other joints such as The Gargoyle or the Mandrake ...
 The Groucho or Blacks".